ravimandavkar7/churn-prediction/README.md

 # churn-prediction
-Built and evaluated Logistic Regression and Random Forest models using scikit-learn to predict telecom customer churn.
-Performed EDA, feature engineering, model tuning, and evaluation, achieving 81% accuracy and 0.73 ROC-AUC.
+Built and optimized a telecom customer churn prediction model using Logistic Regression and Random Forest (scikit-learn).
+Performed EDA, feature engineering, SMOTE oversampling, and class-weight balancing to handle imbalance.
+Improved churn recall from 0.50 to 0.75 using probability threshold tuning (0.35), achieving 75% recall and 0.78 ROC-AUC on test data